Image Captioning via Compact Bidirectional Architecture: Conclusion

-In this paper, we introduce a Compact Bidirectional Transformer model for image captioning~(CBTIC) that can leverage bidirectional context implicitly and explicitly while the decoder is parameter-efficient and can be executed parallelly.
+In this paper, we introduce a compact bidirectional Transformer model for image captioning~(CBTrans) that can leverage bidirectional context implicitly and explicitly and the decoder can be executed parallelly.
 We conduct extensive ablation studies on MSCOCO benchmark and find that the compact architecture, which serves as a regularization for implicitly exploiting bidirectional context, and the sentence-level ensemble play more important roles than the explicit interaction mechanism.
-We further propose to combine word-level and sentence-level ensemble seamlessly and extend the conventional self-critical training under this architecture to achieve new state-of-the-art results in comparison with non-vision-language-pretraining models.
-The proposed method is orthogonal to other sophisticated methods for image captioning, including vision-language pretraining and advanced attention mechanisms, and we leave integrating these methods for better performance as our future work.
+We further propose to combine word-level and sentence-level ensemble seamlessly and extend the conventional self-critical training to achieve new state-of-the-art results in comparison with non-vision-language-pretraining models.
+Finally, we verify the generality of this compact bidirectional architecture by extending it to LSTM backbone.
+The proposed compact bidirectional architecture is orthogonal to vision-language pretraining approaches, which focus on large-scale cross-modal pretraining.
+Our decoder could be integrated into vision-language pretraining frameworks by replacing their unidirectional decoders with our bidirectional design for further studies, potentially enhancing caption quality through better context utilization while retaining the benefits of pretrained representations.

+\begin{IEEEbiography}[{ }]{Zijie Song} received the B.S. degree from North China Electric Power University, Beijing, China, in 2019.
+He received the M.E. degree and Ph.D. degree from Hefei University of Technology, Hefei, China, in 2022 and 2025.
+He currently serves as a lecturer with the School of Big Data and Statistics, Anhui University, Hefei, China.
+His research interests include cross-media analysis and reasoning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yuanen Zhou} received the Ph.D. degree from Hefei University of Technology (HFUT), Hefei, China, in 2022.
+He is currently a Special Associate Research Fellow of the Hefei Comprehensive National Science Center, Institute of Artificial Intelligence.
+His research interests include Vision\&Language, physiological signal processing, and affective computing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zhenzhen Hu} received her Ph.D. degree from Hefei University of Technology, Hefei, China, in 2014.
+She is currently a full professor and Ph.D.
+Supervisor at the School of Computer Science and Information, Hefei University of Technology.
+Previously, she was a visiting student at the National University of Singapore and a Research Fellow at Nanyang Technological University, Singapore.
+Dr. Hu’s primary research interests include multimedia computing, computer vision, and image processing.
+She has authored more than 50 papers in leading international journals and conferences.
+In addition to her research contributions, Dr. Hu serves on the Women in Science Committee of the China Society of Image and Graphics, as well as the Multimedia Technical Committee and the Affective Computing Technical Committee. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Daqing Liu} is an algorithm scientist with JD Explore Academy of JD.com Inc, China.
+He received his PhD degree from the Department of Automation, University of Science and Technology of China (USTC) in 2021, under the supervision of Prof. Zheng-Jun Zha.
+He used to be a research assistant with Nanyang Technological University (NTU) from 2018 to 2019, working with Assistant Prof. Hanwang Zhang.
+His current research interest is multi-modality learning, including multi-modality understanding, retrieval, and generation. \end{IEEEbiography}